Monday, 9 Mar 2026

 • Skills Development: Enhanced focus on vocational training and apprenticeships can bridge the gap between educational outcomes and market needs.
 Tailoring education to meet the demands of key growth sectors like technology, green energy, and services could improve employability among the youth.

-• Private Sector Engagement: Encouraging the private sector to invest in young talent through internships, traineeships, and graduate programs can help alleviate the experience gap that many young people face.
+• Private Sector Engagement: Encouraging the private sector to invest in young talent through internships, traineeships, and graduate programmes can help alleviate the experience gap that many young people face.

-• Community and NGO Involvement: Non-governmental organizations and community-based programs can play a pivotal role in providing career guidance, mentorship, and skills training to young individuals.
+• Community and NGO Involvement: Non-governmental organizations and community-based programmes can play a pivotal role in providing career guidance, mentorship, and skills training to young individuals.

 Related: Can AI Solve South Africa’s Unemployment Problem?